Pratik26198/PG-DAC/SDM Class Notes.md

   - Values:
     - [Details of Agile values and principles can be added here.]

 Which of the following is a key characteristic of Agile teams?
 A.They work independently without the need for communication B.They operate in long phases with limited feedback loops C.They are self-organizing and collaborate closely D.They follow a rigid, predefined structure
+Answer : C

 What does the term "increment" refer to in Agile methodology?
 A.A single task that needs to be completed
-B.A deliverable piece of software that adds value to the product C.A detailed document specifying the requirements D.The process of breaking down large tasks into smaller ones
+B.A deliverable piece of software that adds value to the product C.A detailed document specifying the requirements D.The process of breaking down large tasks into smaller ones Answer : D

-Agile Framework: Scrum Framewrok
+### Agile Framework: Scrum Framewrok

 Multiple-choice questions (MCQs) related to Agile Methodology:
 1. Which of the following is NOT a core value of the Agile Manifesto?**
 A) Individuals and interactions over processes and tools
 B) Working software over comprehensive documentation